coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/spawn-thread.md

 ).
 The `length` field of the `MessageInfo` specifies how many message registers will be copied into the receiver's IPC buffer.

-Once can also view the message registers as an array of bytes using
+One can also view the message registers as an array of bytes using
     {{#rustdoc_link root-task sel4/struct.IpcBuffer.html#method.msg_bytes `msg_bytes`}}
     and
     {{#rustdoc_link root-task sel4/struct.IpcBuffer.html#method.msg_bytes_mut `msg_bytes_mut`}}.